WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 giantWords[3] = "fum";
 ```

 We can *initialize* an array with this syntax, but we can't use it to later assign it new values.
-This is because array sizes are fixed (can't change), and Java wouldn't be able to check when compiling our code.
+This is because array sizes are fixed (can't change), and C# wouldn't be able to check when compiling our code.

 ## Let's Do It Together